Aug 19, 2006

 Before you go: Read the Thailand Lonely Planet’s Koh Chang section.

 Travelogue from an Aussie newspaper that I supplied some details for.
-Note that Koh Kham Island is now a luxury housign project and Island hopper has stopped running services as on 2007.
+Note that Koh Kham Island is now a luxury housing project and Island hopper has stopped running ferry services as on 2007.
 Things change pretty quickly.